dchen327/pingmote/README.md

 # Mac
 - The script must be run as root: `sudo python pingmote.py`
 - It seems only keyboard shortcuts with `command` like `command+e` are picked up
+- Auto pasting and auto enter are currently broken, since the Python process steals focus

 # TODOs
 - Mac hotkey + GUI testing